 Hums and sighs around the circle.
 Eyes closed, Jayne could just see a hot black-red trembling curtain.

-Then she found himself smirking uncontrollably.
+Then she found herself smirking uncontrollably.

 More sighs from the group.